 Adam spent years as a site manager for a popular Mountain Bike Forum and website, but now works as a Developer in San Francisco.

 This site occasionally uses affiliate links.
 Purchases made through these links result in a portion of your total purchase given to Bermstyle as part of a revenue share.
-Most of those funds go to hosting fees, gas money, camera and computer equipment.
-Anything left goes towards paying down credit card bills.
-You know how that goes…
+Most of these funds go towards hosting fees, expenses and new tires.

 Gear Reviews: Items discussed on the site are generally acquired in one of three ways: